 Chemistry is the complex emotional or psychological interaction between two people.
 If this were a romantic article, it would be about love.
 Instead, we are discussing the astonishing rapport between two actors, and how that connection is achieved in order to book the room, and ultimately, the role.

-4. Pressure/nerves.
+4. Calm your nerves.
 During a chemistry read, test, mix-and-match, callbacks, whatever the situation, there may be a host of nerves taking hold of your body.
 Take the pressure off yourself and give it to your partner in the scene.
 You have a job to do.
 Stick with that.
 You have done good work.
 Know that we have your back if you come to the table.
 The other “stuff” does not matter in this moment.

 5. Memorize your sides.
 People are really on two sides of this, no pun intended.
 If you’re memorized, you are free.
 Take your scene and learn it thought by thought visually.
 This coupled with research and analysis allows more opportunity to discover and share a strong performance.
 Whatever is occurring in your daily life, do not negate it, but use it to serve the piece.
 By the time you are at callbacks, you are off-book.
 Certainly at chemistry reads, you don’t want to be attached to the paper, but rather creating relationships with your fellow actor, director, and the casting director who wants to bring you back for her future projects.